ShovitDutta/Cosmic.ts/README.md

 These scripts facilitate Docker-based development and deployment workflows, integrating with the generated `supervisord.conf` and `nginx.conf`.

-- `yarn docker:start`: A composite command (`yarn docker:stop && yarn docker:build && yarn docker:publish`) that first stops any existing `cosmic.ts` Docker containers, then rebuilds the Docker image, and finally publishes (runs) the new container, making the application accessible.
+- `yarn docker:start`: A composite command (`yarn docker:stop && yarn docker:build && yarn docker:publish`) that first stops any existing `cosmos.ts` Docker containers, then rebuilds the Docker image, and finally publishes (runs) the new container, making the application accessible.
-- `yarn docker:publish`: Runs the `cosmic.ts` Docker image, mapping host port 8000 to container port 8000, making the application accessible via the Nginx reverse proxy.
+- `yarn docker:publish`: Runs the `cosmos.ts` Docker image, mapping host port 8000 to container port 8000, making the application accessible via the Nginx reverse proxy.
-- `yarn docker:build`: Builds the Docker image from the `dockerfile` in the root directory, tagging it as `cosmic.ts`.
+- `yarn docker:build`: Builds the Docker image from the `dockerfile` in the root directory, tagging it as `cosmos.ts`.
 - `yarn docker:prune`: Executes `docker system prune --all --force` to remove all stopped containers, unused networks, and dangling images, freeing up disk space and ensuring a clean Docker environment.
-- `yarn docker:stop`: Removes the `cosmic.ts` Docker image, effectively stopping and cleaning up the running container.
+- `yarn docker:stop`: Removes the `cosmos.ts` Docker image, effectively stopping and cleaning up the running container.

 ### Main Application Scripts (`source/__main__/scripts/`)